Horse Health Tips for Winter and Cold Weather Care

 - Trace minerals– be sure to be offering or feeding an organic trace mineral option during the winter months.

-- Additional Joint Care– Some horses really struggle with mobility in the cold, offering them a joint supplement that has ingredients like MSM, curcumin, collagen, and other organic ingredients will foster health of the joints through the cold weather months.
+- Additional Joint Care– Some horses really struggle with mobility in the cold, offering them a joint supplement that has ingredients like MSM, curcumin, collagen, and other organic ingredients that will foster the health of the joints through the cold weather months.
 My mare gets extra care in the winter, because the cold is hard on her.
 I utilize additional therapy products and essential oils to give her the boost she needs to stay comfortable and thriving through the winter.

-Stay In Tuned To Your Horse's Health Year Round-
+Stay In Tuned To Your Horse’s Health Year-Round-

 I hope you found value in this post.
 Please share via your favorite social media page to help us on our mission to promote horse health and wellness.
 You will find share buttons at the bottom of the post.